“These sweet and lightly frosted buns are another fun variation of Amish Friendship Bread.”

 1/4 teaspoon salt

 1/2 to 3/4 cup of raisins or currants

 1 cup water or whiskey for reconstituting fruit

-- In a large bowl, add starter, yeast, salt, melted butter, vanilla extract, cinnamon and nutmeg.
+- In a large bowl, add starter, milk, yeast, salt, melted butter, vanilla extract, cinnamon and nutmeg.
 Let rest for one hour.

 - While the batter is resting, soak the raisins or currants in water or whiskey to soften.

 - Add 2 cups of bread flour to the large bowl of ingredients and mix until combined and dough is soft, adding additional milk if needed.

 - Drain the fruit from the liquid and add to the batter bowl along with lemon peel.

 - Knead in another cup of flour until the dough is smooth.